Dmitriy Bunin Author of Frames X UI kit

 Conclusion

-As we wrap up, it's clear that Symbols can have both good and bad impacts on the interface.
+As we wrap up, it's clear that copy and paste symbols can have both good and bad impacts on the interface.
 But text icons can certainly level up your UI or even become the star of the show.

 The key is to strike a balance where symbols enrich UI or typography without overshadowing the message.